arcus-azure/arcus/community/blog/2023-01 Role-based authentication in Azure API Management made easy in Arcus Scripting v0.8/README.md

     </required-claims>
 </validate-jwt>
 ```

+Management of service principal roles to certain Azure Directory Applications is rather tedious.
+One has to look up the role assignments of an Azure Active Directory application to find out if the service principal has the correct access.
+Moreover, in certain scenarios, one has to wait a couple of seconds before a role assignment is available for use.
+All this adds to the problem of managing a service principal for validating JWTs in Azure API Management.

 ## List, add, and remove role assignments for a service principal
 In a single Arcus Scripting release, we have fully fixed the problem of role assignments for a service principal.
 In a new `Arcus.Scripting.ActiveDirectory` PowerShell module, we have created three functions that let you list, add, and remove role assignments to let a service principal access an Azure Active Directory.